Leatherback sea turtle

-The leatherback sea turtle (Dermochelys coriacea), sometimes called the lute turtle, leathery turtle or simply the luth, is the largest of all living turtles and the heaviest non-crocodilian reptile, reaching lengths of up to 2.7 metres and weights of 500 kg.
+The leatherback sea turtle (Dermochelys coriacea), sometimes called the lute turtle, leathery turtle or simply the luth, is a large species of sea turtle.
+The largest of all living turtles and the heaviest non-crocodilian reptile, it reaches lengths of up to 2.7 metres and weights of 500 kg.
 It is the only living species in the genus Dermochelys and family Dermochelyidae.
 It can easily be differentiated from other modern sea turtles by its lack of a bony shell; instead, its carapace is covered by oily flesh and flexible, leather-like skin, for which it is named.
 Leatherback turtles have a global range, although there are multiple distinct subpopulations.
 The species as a whole is considered vulnerable, and some of its subpopulations are critically endangered.

 Taxonomy and evolution

 Taxonomy

 Dermochelys coriacea is the only species in genus Dermochelys.
 The genus, in turn, contains the only extant member of the family Dermochelyidae.

 Domenico Agostino Vandelli named the species first in 1761 as Testudo coriacea after an animal captured at Ostia and donated to the University of Padua by Pope Clement XIII.
 In 1816, French zoologist Henri Blainville coined the term Dermochelys.
 The leatherback was then reclassified as Dermochelys coriacea.
 In 1843, the zoologist Leopold Fitzinger put the genus in its own family, Dermochelyidae.
 In 1884, the American naturalist Samuel Garman described the species as Sphargis coriacea schlegelii.
 The two were then united in D. coriacea, with each given subspecies status as D. c. coriacea and D. c. schlegelii.
 The subspecies were later labeled invalid synonyms of D. coriacea.

 Both the turtle's common and scientific names come from the leathery texture and appearance of its carapace (Dermochelys coriacea literally translates to "Leathery Skin-turtle").
 Older names include "leathery turtle" and "trunk turtle".
 The common names incorporating "lute" and "luth" compare the seven ridges that run the length of the animal's back to the seven strings on the musical instrument of the same name, but are more likely derived from the lute's ribbed back which is in the form of a shell.